Save up to 25%… Shop Our Birthday Sale Now!

 Lion’s Mane is a functional mushroom known for supporting healthy brain function.
 It has compounds that are being studied for their potential effect on mood.

 Serotonin and dopamine, known as “happy hormones,” play key roles in your mood and appetite, among other things.
-In general, researchers believe that low levels of serotonin and dopamine are connected to anxiety and other mood disorders.
+In general, researchers believe that low levels of serotonin and dopamine are connected to occasional worry, blue mood, and other mood disorders.

-A 2018 study examined the effects of Lion’s Mane on stressed-out mice.
-The mice that weren’t given Lion’s Mane showed significant decreases in dopamine and serotonin after repeated exposures to stress.
-The reverse was seen in those that were given Lion’s Mane mushrooms (40).
+The mice that weren’t given Lion’s Mane showed significant decreases in dopamine and serotonin after repeated stress exposure (40).

-The research team of the study also noted that the mice given Lion’s Mane had a healthier inflammatory response.
+The study's research team also noted that the mice given Lion’s Mane had a healthier inflammatory response.
 The mice not given Lion’s Mane showed elevated levels of inflammation after stress exposure (40).

 Scientists are still learning how Lion’s Mane impacts serotonin and dopamine levels.
 It’s possible that they are a result of the mushroom’s effects on your gut microbiome.
 The trillions of bacteria in your digestive tract produce a wide range of neurotransmitters, including dopamine and serotonin (41).
 Some research suggests they may have a role in anxiety and depression (42).